Unilateral Declaration of Egyptian Independence: Background

 The declaration was preceded by a period of inconclusive negotiations between the governments of Egypt and the United Kingdom.
 Areas of disagreement included Egypt's position on the issues of the protectorate, and of its future role in Sudan.
 Egyptian Prime Minister Adli Yakan Pasha, and moderate Egyptian nationalists managed to obtain the agreement of British High Commissioner Edmund Allenby to secure the more general issue of Egyptian sovereignty with a view to the United Kingdom ultimately recognising Egypt as an independent state.
-The Coalition Government of British Prime Minister Lloyd George wanted to maintain the protectorate over Egypt, however, Allenby threatened to resign.
-His actions brought the issue to public discussion, and led to a quick official response: two weeks later the declaration was issued.
+The Coalition Government of British Prime Minister David Lloyd George wanted to maintain the protectorate over Egypt.
+Allenby threatened to resign, and this action brought the issue to public discussion, and led to a quick official response: two weeks later the declaration was issued.